Village Creek Mission Statement

 She has a J.D.
 Degree from Birmingham School of Law and a B.A. from Mount Holyoke College.

-Natasha S. Diming - Financial Manager
+Natasha S. Diming - Secretary / Financial Manager

 Assistant Branch Manager at Regions Bank